anttisalonen/progbook/rst/intro.rst

 1. It includes what I think is important for software development from a large variety of topics, saving the reader from the dilemma "what should I learn"
 2. It collates relevant information from lots of sources in one book, saving the reader from going through several separate web sites and books

 It aims to contain an overview of almost everything that I think is important for software developers.
-It doesn't contain *everything*; but it should contain enough for the reader to become understand software development, and to be able to read and understand any topic in further detail as needed.
+It doesn't contain *everything*; but it should contain enough for the reader to understand software development, and to be able to read and understand any topic in further detail as needed.

 The book focuses on learning what software development is about, and the core principles around software development.
 It uses several technologies to this goal (e.g. C, Python, Javascript, HTML, etc.) but is not a book about technologies themselves.
 The reader will learn the basics (or in some cases more) of various technologies along the way, but the focus is on building a foundation for software development.

-I obviously can't guarantee a software development job for anyone, but this book does have the aim of supporting interested people in pursuing a job in software development.
+This book does have the aim of supporting interested people in pursuing a job in software development, though I obviously can't guarantee a job.
 I'll expand on this further below.

 Why are you writing this book?
 ==============================

 My wife was asking if she could become a software engineer like I did.

 I ended up checking the offerings around Computer Science at the local university.
-They basically have two kinds of degrees: the "traditional" Computer Science degree which is pretty good.
-It has a lot of useful things but it's also heavy on maths and a bunch of other stuff that I now think isn't very relevant for most software engineering jobs.
-As my wife has some (to some degree healthy) aversion to maths she wasn't too eager about it.

-The other kind of degree is more engineering and job market focused.
-Having interviewed some candidates with this degree I wasn't sure I could really recommend it; it seemed to be very limited in technical scope, and emphasise superficial learning of memorising facts instead of skills needed in software development.
-Plus, for whatever reason they have even more advanced maths than the traditional Computer Science degree.

 As I have some years of experience in software engineering, and also am now hiring and hence interviewing software engineers, it seemed to me like there's a bit of a gap between what industry needs and what the schools are producing, at least in my local area.
 To some extent this is expected: universities live in the academic world, often without an explicit goal of ensuring the graduates are employed by the industry.
-To mitigate, universities may offer degrees directed more towards real world, but, like the degree referenced above, these run into the risk of not being relevant or effective enough for the industry.
+To mitigate, universities may offer degrees directed more towards real world, but these run into the risk of not being relevant or effective enough for the industry.

 So I ended up teaching my wife what I think is the right stuff.
 Now, since we also have a little daughter, finding time for both of us at the same time was sometimes difficult, so I'd write down some notes or exercises for her that she could dive into when she had time.
 I ended up writing more and more and structuring things better and all of it ended up being this book.